kicaj29/MongoDB/README.md

 ##### full text search relevance

 You can aggregate results by score using the `$meta` projection operator.
+Next you can sort by the score to have most relevant results on the top.

 No documents are returned:
 ```